rahealy/rpi3serbtldr/README.md

 ### Build

 I haven't figured out how to get cargo to only build the tx/rx subcrates from the top level.
 For now just run the build process from each directory.

 ```
 $ cd rpiserbtldr/tx
-$ cargo build
+$ make
 $ cd rpiserbtldr/rx
-$ cargo build
+$ make
 ```

 ### Set Up SD Card